dscribers/autosurf/README.md

-on | (string) event, (function) callback | Adds an event listener schedules | (array) schedules | An array of schedules to execute (See [below](#schedules)) pause | - | Pauses the execution ready | (function) callback | Sets the function to call when AutoSurf is ready to use reconfigure | (object) config | Updates the configuration on the fly restart | - | Restarts the execution from the beginning
+on | (string) event, (function) callback | Adds an event listener schedules | (array) schedules | An array of schedules to execute (See [below](#schedules)) pause | - | Pauses the execution getBackupData | - | Fetches data that needs to be backed up quit | - | Cleans up AutoSurf ready | (function) callback | Sets the function to call when AutoSurf is ready to use reconfigure | (object) config | Updates the configuration on the fly restart | - | Restarts the execution from the beginning